-On August 3, 2017, Congress passed the FDARA.
+On August 18, 2017, President Trump signed the FDA Reauthorization Act of 2017 (FDARA) into law.
 FDARA reauthorizes the various user fees to facilitate the agency's review and oversight relating to prescription drugs, generic drugs, medical devices, and biosimilars.
 The legislation also includes several policy riders that will impact an array of issues within the FDA's authority including, among others, pediatric study requirements, orphan drug exclusivity, and the approval process for generic drugs.